-The 22nd biological intercalibration of invertebrates in the ICP Waters programme included four laboratories.
-The intercalibration is important for harmonising taxonomic work across countries, and is of high value in programmes where the focus is on community analyses, e.g. for the classification of ecological status according to the EU Water Framework Directive.
-The intercalibration under the ICP Waters programme was the first regular test of species level identification.
+Two laboratories participated in the 23rd biological intercalibration of invertebrates in the ICP Waters programme.
+The intercalibration is important for harmonising taxonomic work across countries, and is of high value where the focus is on community analyses, e.g. for the classification of ecological status according to the EU Water Framework Directive.
+The ICP Waters intercalibration was the first regular test of species level identification in 1992.

 The laboratories correctly identified a high proportion of the specimens in the test samples.
-In total, 96 % of the species and 97% of the genera were correctly identified.
-The mean Quality assurance index ranged between 85 and 99.
-No laboratories had a mean value below 80 - the limit for acceptable taxonomic work, and one laboratory identified all but one specimen correctly.
+In total, 97 % of the species and 98 % of the genera were correctly identified.
+With a mean Quality assurance index (Qi) of 92 and 98, the laboratories performed well above the threshold for acceptable taxonomic work (Qi 80).
+One laboratory identified all but two specimens correctly.
+The Quality index was lowest for stoneflies, where one laboratory performed below the acceptable limit.

-For the first time, we present trends in biological intercalibration of invertebrates from the initial intercalibration in 1992 up to the present.
-The average number of laboratories that took part on each occasion was five.
-The results show that the Qi has remained above 80% for the full period, suggesting skilled taxonomists of the laboratories affiliated to ICP Waters.
-When the Qi is broken into individual invertebrate groups, it is clear that the laboratories, on average over the years, perform best for caddis flies and worst for stoneflies.
-The Quality assurance index increased steadily during the first 22 years and has seemingly decreased during the last three years.
+Trends in the biological intercalibration over time indicate that an average of five laboratories have participated.
+The results show that the mean Qi has remained above 80% for the full period, suggesting skilled taxonomists in the laboratories affiliated to ICP Waters.
+When the Qi is broken into individual invertebrate groups, it is clear that the laboratories, on average, perform best for caddis flies and worst for stoneflies.
+The mean Qi decreased steeply during 2015-2017.
 According to the taxonomists that participate in the intercalibration, the drop in quality may mostly be due to an increase in difficulty.
+The quality has increased since 2017, while the difficulty remains high.